- 125g dried cranberries

 2. Preheat your oven to 160°C/Fan 140°C/Gas 3.
 Grease the base and sides of a 20cm round cake tin with butter.
 Line the base with baking paper and line the sides with paper so it comes 2 inches above the tin.
 Set aside.

 3. Beat the softened butter and the sugar together until fluffy.
 Crack the eggs into a separate bowl and whisk them together.
-Add the eggs, a little at a time, to the butter and sugar, betaing well in between each addition.
+Add the eggs, a little at a time, to the butter and sugar, beating well in between each addition.
 Sift in the flour and spices and stir to make a smooth batter.

-4. Roughly chop the walnuts and add them to the batter, along with the soaked dried fruits and any Port left in the bowl.
+4. Roughly chop the walnuts and add them to the batter, along with the soaked dried fruits and any port left in the bowl.
 Stir together.

 5. Scrape the batter into the cake tin and level off the top with the back of your spoon or spatula.
 Bake for 1¼–1½ hrs or till firm to the touch.
 A skewer inserted should come out relatively clean, depending on how much fruit you hit when you stick it in.
 If the top of the cake begins to darken and burn while it's baking, cover the top of the cake with greaseproof paper.

-6. Poke a few small holes in the top of the cake with a skewer and pour 1 tbsp Port over the top.
+6. Poke a few small holes in the top of the cake with a skewer and pour 1 tbsp port over the top.
 Leave the cake to cool in the tin.
 Once cold, remove from the tin and wrap the baking paper around the cake.
-Wrap in a layer of greaseproof paper then a layer of foil and store in an airtight tin.
+Wrap in a layer of greaseproof paper then in a layer of foil and store in an airtight tin.

 7. The cake can be eaten 24 hrs after making, or you can keep it for 2-3 months.
-Feed it once a week by drizzling 1 tbsp Port over the top of the cake.
+Feed it once a week by drizzling 1 tbsp port over the top of the cake.